 - Serve as an academic and social role model

 - Go “above and beyond” to anticipate and meet both expressed and unexpressed needs

-- Complete all class requirements for the 3000/3012 Student Leadership Education course (The course must be completed with a grade of “B” in order to serve on the orientation staff)
+- Complete all class requirements for the Student Leadership course during the Spring and Fall semesters (The course must be completed with a grade of “B” in order to serve on the Orientation staff)

 - Communicate information to students about academic resources and student activities/services

 - Assist students in understanding academic language and requirements and development of class schedules

 - Educate students about their responsibilities at the University by explaining university policy and procedures